MichaelCurrin/coding-blog/_posts/2020-02-27-this-blog-moves-to-forestry.md

 ### Media

 * You can manage assets such as images through Forestry.
 By default these go to the _uploads_ directory, but for Jekyll you might use the _assets_ directory.
 If you click _Media_ in the sidebar, you can see files in that directory.
 * You can preview images in the CMS editor when laying them out.
-But if you use a Github Pages _Jekyll_ site on a subpath, then the images will give errors on the finished site when published.
+But if you use a GitHub Pages _Jekyll_ site on a subpath, then the images will give errors on the finished site when published.
 So then you have to use the `relative_url` Jekyll filter, which only shows as text in the editor but looks fine in the rendered site.
 If you use _Netlify_ (on a subdomain rather than a subpath) then you won't have this issue.

 ### Saving and rebuilding

 * The default is to save a page as a **draft**.
 * Forestry will **auto-save** content for you and if you return to a file it will ask you if you want to discard changes or use the work in progress unsaved changes.
 * When adding a site to Forestry, it by default only it only looks at **public** repos.
 You can add access as well for **private** repos, but you might avoid this if you have permissions for a work-related org of private repos.
-* When you add a Github repo to Forestry, you get to choose the **branch**.
-When you've confirmed, you'll get an email from Github saying that a public key was added to the repo.
+* When you add a GitHub repo to Forestry, you get to choose the **branch**.
+When you've confirmed, you'll get an email from GitHub saying that a public key was added to the repo.
 This means you have authorized Forestry to edit that repo.
 * A commit is made whenever you click save in Forestry.
-These appear in Github as authored by your user and a Forestry user.
+These appear in GitHub as authored by your user and a Forestry user.
 * If your site is slow to rebuild, you can use the preview mode in Settings as that only rebuilds the contents that changed.
 This can be useful if you have a large site that take a minute to rebuild normally and simulates using `--incremental` flag for Jekyll locally.